AizelNetwork/evmos/SAFU.md

 ### Reward Policy

-Whitehats that secure vulnerable funds are able to claim 5% of the total funds secured (Bounty Percent) up to a total of 250,000 EVMOS (Bounty Cap).
+Whitehats that secure vulnerable funds are able to claim 5% of the total funds secured (Bounty Percent) up to a total of 250,000 AIZEL (Bounty Cap).

 There is no minimum to the amount that can be secured.
-The reward white hack hacker can secure from 1 atto EVMOS (1e-18 EVMOS or the equivalent unit of 1 wei on Ethereum).
+The reward white hack hacker can secure from 1 atto AIZEL (1e-18 AIZEL or the equivalent unit of 1 wei on Ethereum).

 We encourage whitehat hackers to report undisclosed vulnerabilities using the